Do you think this skillet is dirty?

 I think my tin-lined skillet has seasoned.

-“Seasoning” in the context of to cookware refers to the intentional (and inevitable) buildup of a layer of hardened oils and fats on a cooking surface.
+“Seasoning” in the context of cookware refers to the intentional (and inevitable) buildup of a layer of hardened oils and fats on a cooking surface.
 When you cook, the oils and fats on the surface of the pan heat up and will eventually polymerize, linking up into a stable structure almost like a smooth plastic.
-At the molecular level, the polymerized oils bond firmly to the metal below and to other oil molecules, but have no other “loose ends” to attach to food, creating a virtually nonstick cooking surface.
+At the molecular level, the polymerized oils bond firmly to the metal below and to other oil molecules, but have no other “loose ends” to attach to food, creating a close-to-nonstick cooking surface.

-Seasoning is doubly beneficial — and virtually required — for cast iron and carbon steel pans because in addition to creating a slick cooking surface it also helps prevent rust by sealing off the metal from water.
+Seasoning is doubly beneficial — and practically required — for cast iron and carbon steel pans because in addition to creating a slick cooking surface it also helps prevent rust by sealing off the metal from water.
 You’ll read a lot of how-to guides online about how to season your pan, which entails thoroughly stripping any existing seasoning and then applying and heating successive layers of oil until the new seasoning is sufficiently thick and properly hardened.
 After that, the protocol is to clean the pan gently, avoiding acids and detergents (sometimes even forgoing soap and water altogether) that would attack the seasoning layer and require starting the process again.

 This seasoning campaign is ongoing with stainless steel but it’s an uphill battle.
 Check out this article in Epicurious about the “internet trick” that magically renders a stainless steel pan nonstick: “All you have to do, according to the internet, is season the pan in the same way you would season a cast iron skillet.”
 This is a revelation for the author: “This is where you do a double-take.
 At least, that’s what I did.
 A stainless steel pan that’s easier to clean and doesn’t use the strange—and probably, definitely unhealthy—compounds you find in nonstick pans?
 It sounded like a fairy tale.”